 To use bulk product actions:

-- Check the product(s) to perform the bulk action on in the product list.
+- Check the products to perform the bulk action in the Product List.

 - In the Actions dropdown list, select the action you want to perform in bulk.
-You can do the following:
+You can perform the following actions:

 - Publish: publishes the selected products.